smarty-php/smarty-lexer/README.md

 The "smarty/smarty-lexer" package is used to generate the lexer and parser class files.

+**For Smarty versions >= 3.1.22 require "smarty/smarty-lexer": "~3.1" to get the latest version of the package**

-**NOTE: The "smarty/smarty-lexer" version must be identical with the target "smarty/smarty" version**
+**For Smarty versions <= 3.1.21 The "smarty/smarty-lexer" version must be identical with the target Smarty version**

 Use for example